githubLewis/vue_dot_net/README.md

 # vue_dot_net
-This repository holds the example code used in the blog post covering Vue &amp; Web API
+This repository holds the example code used in [this blog post](http://bit.ly/vueandmvc "Vue and MVC API")